What is the app or tool selection criteria for faith.tools?

 There are thousands, if not more, of wonderful apps built directly for a church body or multi-site church body.
 Those apps are great, but oftentimes they're just for that single congregation.
 Apps featured on faith.tools are meant for the whole body, the capital-C Church.
 Therefore, any submissions that are apps just for a church and not for the global Church will kindly be rejected.
 Please know my heart is in the right place as I try to keep faith.tools focused and of high quality.

-9. Does it align with the teachings in the Bible?
+9. Does it align with the teachings in the Bible and align with the Christian doctrine?

 A lot of apps for Christians are seen as an authority figure by the users and their words are given more weight to as to how they communicate the Word of God.
 If your app was created and intended for the Christian audience or those interested, any forms of communication in your product is a representative of the Lord Jesus.
 Therefore, any communication, teachings, responses, etc. that come from your product must align with the teachings of the Bible.